Follow us on:

 As the images testify this is a beautiful replica of this famous rifle.
 The rifle corps of the British Army, along with a number of other foreign armies financed by Great Britain, used the Baker Rifle throughout the Napoleonic Wars.
 In North America, the Baker Rifle was used by the rifle companies of the 60th Regiment during the invasion of Maine in 1814.
 The famous 95th Rifles used them at New Orleans in 1815.
 After the war, the 60th and Rifle Brigade continued to use them in garrison in Canada into the 1840s.
 The Mexican Army purchased large stocks of Baker Rifles and were used at the Battle of the Alamo.
 Click here to read about loading and firing a Baker Rifle.

 The vents are not drilled from the pan into the barrel making them non-firing (read further on this below).
 The frizzens are case hardened to produce good sparks.
-The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40) and the breeches are threaded.
+The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40) and the breeches are tight.
 The barrels are smoothbore (.62 Cal).
-Some experienced gunsmiths can modify the barrel by adding riflings or put in a rifled sleeve (this reduces the calibre).
 We do not do this type of work.

 *What our Customers said*